PACT (interaction design)

-In interaction design, PACT (an acronym for People, Activities, Contexts, Technologies) is a structure used to analyse with whom, what and where a user interact with a user interface.
+In interaction design, PACT (an acronym for People, Activities, Contexts, Technologies) is a structure used to analyse with whom, what and where a user interacts with a user interface.
 Interaction is considered, in this framework, as a relationship between people, activities, contexts, and technologies.

 To analyze a user experience (UX) design using PACT, a designer must scope out the possible variety of people, activities, contexts, and technologies in a domain through brainstorming or envisionment techniques.
 PACT also focuses on three categories for mapping people differences: physical differences, psychological differences, and social differences.